We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 “People with eczema have lower levels of ceramides, so replacing it can be very important,” Kober says.
-Studies suggest that applying probiotic skin care products may reduce acne outbreaks and manage dry skin and eczema.
+Studies suggest that applying probiotic skin care products may reduce acne outbreaks and

 Skin pH increases with age, making it drier and allowing more “bad” bacteria to grow.